 We lose our authority

 This is where discipline gets hard.
-When our children are no longer attached to us it’s harder for them to take our direction.
+Insecurely attached children are harder to parent in every way.
 We lose authority.
 They don’t want us to tell them what to do, how to do it, and when to do it.

 And it surprises us that our requests quickly escalate to demands, punishments, threats, begging and nagging, but it doesn’t seem to make a difference: our teens won’t do what we ask them to do.
 So we sigh and resign ourselves to the “fact” that having a teenager means being disliked and sometimes disliking our own child.